adaptive-democracy/hopeful-path/talks/talk.everything.md

 ---

-# Persistently Democratic Political Party
+# Adaptively Democratic Political Party

 - members pay dues or volunteer and therefore get voting weights
 - members select the constitution at all levels